x6nny/Gleam/README.md

 # Features
 - Easy to set & get values
 - Replicate to client with ease
+- Option to disable saving when play-testing in studio

 # Server Documentation
 ## Gleam.new()